Sponsored content

 2. Roasted squash and chickpea korma

-If you’re a lover of Indian cuisine, you might have been a bit disheartened to learn that spicy curries and tomatoes can irritate our bladders.
-However, Jude has created this roasted squash and chickpea korma so you can taste all your favourite flavours of India, without the negative effects on your bladder.
+If you’re a lover of Indian cuisine, you might’ve been a bit disheartened to learn that spicy curries and tomatoes can irritate our bladders.
+However, Jude’s roasted squash and chickpea korma means you can taste all your favourite flavours, without the negative effects on your bladder.

 3. Kale Salad

-As we’re heading into the warmer months, you might be looking forward to making some light and refreshing salads.
-This kale salad from Pelvic Health Support is perfect for getting your daily nutrients throughout the summer – plus, it’s bladder-healthy.
+This kale salad from Pelvic Health Support is perfect for getting your daily nutrients – plus, it’s bladder-healthy.

 Like broccoli, cauliflower, and Brussels sprouts, kale is a member of the cruciferous family of vegetables, which are all excellent sources of fibre.
-Plus, the carrot and beetroot in this recipe will give you a healthy helping of hydration, as well as provide some sweetness and colour.
+Plus, the carrot and beetroot in this recipe will help keep you hydrated, as well as provide some sweetness and colour.

 To be extra easy on your bladder, try using tahini or olive oil as a dressing instead of lemon juice.